RitianLuo/logits-sam-dpo/README.md

 ## Notes on DeepSpeed ZeRO-3

-DeepSpeed ZeRO-3 support for the logits-only SAM path is still being optimized.
+logits-SAM support for DeepSpeed ZeRO-3 is still being optimized for efficiency.

 ## Code Pointers